axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/default-statistic-custom-field.rst

-Create an override that overrides subprocess ``createDefaultStatisticCustomField()`` in ``DefaultStatisticCustomField.p.json`` process in PortalKit.
+Create an override that overrides subprocess ``createDefaultStatisticCustomField()`` in ``DefaultStatisticCustomField.p.json`` process in ``portal``.
 This subprocess return a list of custom string fields.
 Follow instruction to create default custom fields.

 |custom-field|